Want to make sure you’re not making WordPress SEO mistakes on your site?

 For more about Link Assistant, read How to Use Link Assistant to Optimize Your Internal Linking Strategy.

 Ouch.
-This is why it’s so important to make sure your site is up to speed and not causing frustrated users.
+This is why it’s so important to make sure your site is up to speed and not frustrating users.

 Thankfully, if you have MonsterInsights installed, you can access an updated speed report any time you want.